oras-project/oras/docs/proposals/diagnose-experience.md

 There are three types of output in ORAS CLI:

-- **Status output**: such as progress information, progress bar in pulling or pushing files
+- **Status output**: such as progress information, progress bar in pulling or pushing files.
-- **Metadata output**: showing what has been pulled (e.g. filename, digest, etc.) in specified format, such as JSON, text
+- **Metadata output**: showing what has been pulled (e.g. filename, digest, etc.) in specified format, such as JSON, text.
-- **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content save as a file
+- **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content save as a file.
+- **Error output**: error message are expected to be helpful to troubleshoot where the user has done something wrong and the program is guiding them in the right direction.

-The target users of these types of output are normal users.
-Currently, the output of ORAS `--verbose` flag belongs to status output since it contains detailed progress status.
-The output of `--verbose` only exists in oras `pull/push/attach` commands.
+The target users of these types of output are standard users.
+Currently, the output of ORAS `--verbose` flag only exists in oras `pull/push/attach/discover` commands, which prints out detailed status output and metadata output.

 It is intended for end-users who want to observe the detailed file operation when using ORAS.
 It gives users a comprehensive view of what the tool is doing at every step and how long does it take when push or pull a file.